The health, safety, and well-being of all members of the Meredith community is always our top priority.

 When a patient is quarantined, he or she has had potential or known exposure to someone else who has tested positive for the disease.
 The patient is separated from the public, and his or her movements are restricted.
 The level of monitoring from the local health department is based on the risk of exposure and the person’s potential to contract the virus.

-Q: Could I have caught COVID-19 from the patient who tested positive?
+Could I have caught COVID-19 from a patient who tested positive?

 At the present time, the CDC has determined that people with COVID-19 are most contagious when they first become symptomatic.
 Therefore, public health officials are working to identify who came in close contact with a patient.
 Currently, “close contact” is defined as people who were within six feet of the symptomatic patient for 10 minutes.